Robert King High: Early life and education

 High was born in 1924 in Flat Creek, Tennessee, where his father was a carpenter and farmer.
 With the coming of the Great Depression, the High family moved to the city of Chattanooga.
 High began working early, delivering newspapers at the age of five, and buying a lawn mower on credit at age ten; he paid for it by mowing lawns and delivering groceries and milk.
 He later worked as a soda jerk.
 He organized a band; the members played in their ROTC uniforms until they could afford to buy tuxedos.

 After graduation from high school, High attended vocational school where he trained to be a welder.
 He moved to New Orleans, Louisiana to work in a shipyard.
 With the United States entry into World War II, he lost his job at the shipyard as projects were diverted to the war effort.
 He went to work in a women's shoe store, and soon was promoted to assistant manager of the chain's store in Baton Rouge, Louisiana.

 At the end of 1942, High left Baton Rouge to enter the University of Chattanooga.
 He left school soon after, however, to enlist in the Army Air Corps.
 High seriously injured his back during basic training, and doctors inserted a steel plate to reinforce his back.
 He spent nearly a year in a military hospital after the operation.

 After being discharged from the Army in 1944, he moved to Miami, where he attended college with the help of the GI Bill, graduating from the University of Miami and Stetson University College of Law.
-With his law degree, High began practicing law in Miami.
+With his Juris Doctor degree, High began practicing law in Miami.
 He soon was doing well enough to purchase a Cadillac, a speed boat, and a house.